Jarn/jarn.mkrelease/README.rst

   $ mkrelease -CT -d test src/mypackage

 Note: Setuptools rebuilds the package for every index server it uploads it to.
-This means that MD5 sums and GnuPG signatures will differ between servers.
+This means that SHA sums and GnuPG signatures will differ between servers.
 If this is not what you want, upload to only one server or use an upload tool like `twine`_::